 FINA Water Polo World League

-Since 2002, the world’s best water polo national teams meet in an annual season format and compete against one another in the sport’s first international league.
+Since 2002, the world’s best water polo national teams meet each year and compete against one another in the sport’s first global league.

 Super Final 2012 (Women): Australia and USA will play decisive match for gold

 CHINA, Changshu (June 2) - The United States moved a step closer of winning their seventh World League title after edging Greece 7-6 in the semi finals of the FINA Women's Water Polo World League Super Final, organised in Changshu (CHN).
 The North Americans will play against Australia in the decisive match of the Super Final.
 The Aussies trailed China for most of the other semi final game but rallied to beat the hosts 8-7.
 Super Final rookie Germany made history by entering the 5th-6th play-off, after they claimed victory from a thrilling penalty shootout 15-13 over Canada.

 Super Final 2012 (Women): Australia, China, Greece and USA advance to semi finals